-That is it.
-You do not need to keep the window open and wait the process to complete.
-You can just close the window and the sync will also be complete.
-If you want to keep using two Dropbox accounts, you can also set up a schedule to run this sync task automatically.
+- You do not need to keep the window open and wait the process to complete because MultCloud can run your task at the background.
+If you want to keep using two Dropbox accounts, you can also set up a Schedule to run this sync task automatically.

 - For "Cloud Sync", it supports syncing files to multiple locations by clicking "+Add More" at the same time so it can help sync files to multiple cloud drives except Dropbox accounts.